Peruvian Lily, Lily Of The Incas, etc.

 Wikipedia says the genus, Alstroemeria L., was actually named and described by both Johan Peter Faulk and his thesis supervisor Carl von Linnaeus in his dissertation Planta Alströmeria in 1762.
 For some reason, Linnaeus bears the botanical authority… Apparently, not only was Mr. Faulk a student of Linnaeus, he was also his son’s tutor.
 He also defended his dissertation in 1762 but I guess to no avail.
 After working in Russia, sadly Mr. Faulk took his life.
 The genus Falkia is named after him.
 The genus was named after Class Alströmer, a Swedish baron naturalist who was a student and friend of Linnaeus.
 He traveled throughout southern Europe collecting plants for Linnaeus.

-Plants of the World Online lists 127 species in the Alstroemeria genus.
+As of 11-7-22 when this page was last updated, Plants of the World Online lists 128 species in the Alstroemeria genus.
 It is a member of the plant family Alstroemeriaceae with 4 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Interestingly, the Pacific Bulb Society, Useful Tropical Plants, and Wikipedia show flowers of Alstroemeria pelegrina being a pink color.
 Hmmm… BUT, there are cultivars of Alstroemeria pulchella that also have pink flowers.
 It is weird how we can think a species is “like so” because its flowers are a different color, then the name changes and becomes a synonym of a species with flowers that are another color.
 Just goes to show you, I suppose, flower color doesn’t always mean it is a different species…